-CJ 230 FIELD SERVICE PRACTICUM3(3-0) Normally Off ered: F Presents stru ctured practical training with the student obtaining experiences which fit particular interests in law enforcement. - re on campus or at local law enforcement agencies.
-Prerequisite: CJ 121, and all students must be at least 18 years of age and have completed the Hepatitis B shot series.
-CJ 231 INTRODUCTION TO CORRECTIONS3(3-0) Normally Off istory and development of penology, treatment of convicted law violators of all ages, appraisal of correctional post correctional behavior and an evaluation of rehabilitative efforts in modern penology.
-CJ 232 INTRODUCTION TO COMPUTER FORENSICS AND CYBERCRIME3(2-2) Normally Off electronic evi nstructs the foundational skills necessary for the collection, evaluation, and investigation of computer crimes and dence.
+Normally Offered: F Covers the history and development of penology, treatment of convicted law violators of all ages, appraisa of correctional treatment on post correctional behavior and an evaluation of rehabilitative efforts in modern penology.
+CJ 232 INTRODUCTION TO COMPUTER FORENSICS AND CYBERCRIME3(2-2) Normally Offered: SP This course instructs the foundational skills necessary for the collection, evaluation, and investigation of computer crimes and electronic evidence.
 Lecture and lab sessions will explain how information is stored and retrieved from different types of devices.
-CJ 121 and CIS 120; or CJ 121 and CNS 230; or instructor consent CJ 233 COMMUNITY POLICING3(3-0) Normally Off ered: SP communication relationships between policing agencies and the communities which they serve.
-The emphasis is placed on one and orientation toward common goals, with an examination of current problems in community tensions and ving the police.
-CJ 234 MULTICULTURAL LAW ENFORCEMENT3(3-0) Normally Off ered: SP This course w course will for backgrounds.
-Law Enforcement will provide practical guidelines on how the police can work with cultural groups in the community.
-Will examine the historical context of police relationships and identify the key issues that must be addressed.
-This ocus on the cross-cultural contact that police officers have with citizens, victims, and suspects from diverse Multicultural Law Enforcement will stress the need for awareness, understanding of cultural differences, and respect of different backgrounds.
-CJ 235 CLIENT RELATIONS IN CORRECTIONS3(3-0) Normally Off ered: SP presented to and impact of will examine the dynamics of human interaction within correctional facilities.
-Human relations in general will be establish a basis for more specific examination of the unique and complex situation found in corrections.
-The meaning culture will be explored, as well as the causes and influence of prejudice on clients and corrections staff.
-Considerable ne will focus on values, ethics, and professional responsiveness.
-CJ 236 CORRECTIONAL CLIENT GROWTH AND DEVELOPMENT3(3- 0) Normally Off ered: F of this course is to give the student an understanding of and sensitivity to the motivations and behaviors of lients.
-The course begins by reviewing general factors believed to be influential in human development, then analyzes ems of prisoners.
-The course examines prevention theories, as well as intervention and treatment strategies.
-CJ 237 CORRECTIONAL INSTITUTIONS AND FACILITIES3(3-0) Normally Off • Provides the intending to student with a concentrated overview of correctional institutions and facilities.
-Designed primarily for students pursue a career in the criminal justice system or for those already employed within the system, this course has other students pursuing a social sciences orientation.
-The course explores federal, state, county, and local facilities, including maximum, close, medium, and minimum custody facilities.
-It addresses community facilities, co-educational facilities, and the safety and security requirements and considerations related to each.
-Constitutional and managerial issues are stressed.
+Prerequisite: CJ 121 and CIS 120; or CJ 121 and CNS 230; or instructor consent CJ 233 COMMUNITY POLICING3(3-0) Normally Offered: SP Surveys the relationships between policing agencies and the communities which they serve.
+The emphasis is placed on communications and orientation toward common goals, with an examination of current problems in community tensions and conflict involving the police.
+CJ 234 MULTICULTURAL LAW ENFORCEMENT Normally Offered: SP Multicultural Law Enforcement will provide practical guidelines on how the police can work with cultural groups in the community.
+This course will examine the historical context of police relationships and identify the key issues that must be addressed.
+This course will focus on the cross-cultural contact that police officers have with citizens, victims, and suspects from diverse backgrounds.
+Multicultural Law Enforcement will stress the need for awareness, understanding of cultural differences, and respect toward those of different backgrounds.
+CJ 235 CLIENT RELATIONS IN CORRECTIONS Normally Offered: SP This course will examine the dynamics of human interaction within correctional facilities.
+Human relations in general will be presented to establish a basis for more specific examination of the unique and complex situation found in corrections.
+The meaning and impact of culture will be explored, as well as the causes and influence of prejudice on clients and corrections staff.
+Considerable discussion time will focus on values ethics, and professional responsiveness.
+CJ 236 CORRECTIONAL CLIENT GROWTH AND DEVELOPMENT3(3- 0) Normally Offered: F The purpose of this course is to give the student an understanding of and sensitivity to the motivations and behaviors of correctional clients.
+The course begins by reviewing general factors believed to be influential in human development, then analyzes specific problems of prisoners.
+The course examines prevention theories as well as intervention and treatment strategies.